 Founded in 1970, TAITRA is Taiwan's foremost nonprofit trade promoting organization.
 Sponsored by the government and industry organizations, TAITRA assists enterprises to expand their global reach.
 Headquartered in Taipei, TAITRA has a team of 1,300 specialists and operates 5 local offices in Taoyuan, Hsinchu, Taichung, Tainan and Kaohsiung as well as 63 branches worldwide.
 Together with Taipei World Trade Center (TWTC) and Taiwan Trade Center (TTC), TAITRA has formed a global network dedicated to promoting world trade.

-Electronics Clap is driven by the mission to benefit its audience from the latest electronics news, covering the business and technology aspects related to the industry.
+Electronics Clap is driven by the Mission Trip to benefit its audience from the latest electronics news, covering the business and technology aspects related to the industry.
 They focus on sensors, embedded systems, power management, analog, components, semiconductors/wafer/chip, and IoT including every segment of the electronics industry.